8/23/2022

 Travel dates: July 26- August 8, 2022

-Train from Lyon to Avignon July 26.
+Train ride from Lyon to Avignon July 26.

 Travel is like many other things in life – we get what we put into it.
 So much of the pleasure of travel is the dreamy anticipation: plotting the route, learning the history and culture, imagining the sights, and stumbling upon new discoveries.
 But what about travel life after a global pandemic?